ralna/GALAHAD/doc/Julia/rst-dir/presolve_functions.rst

 	*
 		- A_ne

-		- is a scalar variable of type Int32 that holds the number of entries in the transformed $A$.
+		- is a scalar variable of type INT that holds the number of entries in the transformed $A$.
 This must match the value A_ne_out from the last call to presolve_import_problem.

 	*
 		- A_col

-		- is a one-dimensional array of size A_ne and type Int32 that holds the column indices of the transformed $A$ in the sparse row-wise storage scheme.
+		- is a one-dimensional array of size A_ne and type INT that holds the column indices of the transformed $A$ in the sparse row-wise storage scheme.

 	*
 		- A_ptr

-		- is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of the transformed $A$, as well as the total number of entries, in the sparse row-wise storage scheme.
+		- is a one-dimensional array of size n+1 and type INT that holds the starting position of each row of the transformed $A$, as well as the total number of entries, in the sparse row-wise storage scheme.

 	*
 		- A_val